mrFlick72/spring-cloud-kubernetes-demo/README.md

 ```

 The application.yml configuration provided via config map for kubernetes profile and application-netflix.yml for netflix profile.
 The benefit of use configmap
-with kubernetes is that configuring restart actuator endpoint and spring cloud kubernetes configuration in the bootstrap.yml we can benefit of a config hot reload
+with kubernetes is that configuring restart actuator endpoint with spring cloud kubernetes configuration in the bootstrap.yml we can benefit of a config hot reload
 via application context restart.

 The application is totally reactive and no blocking io, it involved: